 Even the limited viewing angles can be solved by the stands adjustability and VESA mount options.

-Where not sure how ViewSonic managed to create such an outstanding monitor at this price, but we are grateful that such an option exists on a market filled with overpriced screens.
+We’re not sure how ViewSonic managed to create such an outstanding gaming monitor at this price, but we are grateful that such an option exists on a market filled with overpriced screens.

 If twitchy, competitive gaming or just gaming in general is what you do most on your PC, this monitor makes for an ideal choice.
 In fact, we’d even say if you need a gaming monitor under $250, get the ViewSonic XG2402.
 You won’t be disappointed.